moov-io/watchman/docs/intro.md

 - Is specifically optimized for person names and other proper nouns
 - Produces scores from 0.0 (completely different) to 1.0 (exact match)
 - Has been validated by [academic research](https://www.wseas.org/multimedia/journals/computers/2015/a965705-699.pdf) as effective for compliance screening

+Jaro-Winkler is the default.
+Optional `?algorithm=` scorers are compared in [Algorithm comparison](/watchman/algorithm-comparison/).

 ### Search Customization